 The visitors were wowed at the combination of food and entertainment they found in Appleton.
 My acquaintance shrugged her shoulders and said, "Yeah, just a typical night in Appleton."

-Carmella's, an Italian Bistro gets my nod for the best Italian food in the Fox Valley, if not the best food overall.
-Compared to typical restaurants in the Valley, it's on the expensive side, but that hasn't slowed down the steady stream of fans this new bistro is attracting.
-The story is that two sisters with an amazing Italian mother decided to write down all her recipes and offer their favorites to the rest of us.
+The story behind Carmella's is that two sisters with an amazing Italian mother decided to write down all her recipes and offer their favorites to the rest of us.
 Thus Carmella's was born.
 You can view their menu online: creative salads, paninis, main courses, desserts and more.
 Each is crafted with attention to detail and marvelous flavors.
 "They get it, they really get it," I said to myself when I ate there.
 Just their selection of cheeses reveals that they really get good food.
 Mmm, what cheese!

 It can get crowded and some people report that service can be too slow during peak times, so choose your time carefully and make reservations.
 Then be patient.
 It's also a lively place, so if you want a quiet conversation, it might not be the right choice.
 But for the food, it's hard to beat.

 Carmella's is tucked into the corner of a strip mall by the Fox River Mall, next to Penzey's Spices and close to Chili's.
 716 North Casaloma Drive, Appleton, WI.
-Phone: (920) 882-4044
+Phone: (920) 882-4044.

 Asian Thai opened in 2010 with a delicious menu with both Chinese and Thai dishes.
 The chef seems skilled in both cuisines--both styles were nicely prepared.
 I was wild about the Chinese stuffed eggplant dish--one of the best eggplant dishes ever, with crisp skin and delicious shrimp stuffing and a perfect hoisin sauce that made it irresistible.
 The brown rice we chose was surprisingly good and made the meal even more hearty and delicious.
 Service is very professional and friendly.
 A great place for lunch or dinner.
 The ambience is classy, bright, and quiet.
 Highly recommended.
 They are on Northland Avenue right next to Koreana: 201 W Northland Ave # E, Appleton.
 Phone: (920) 734-6888.
+Note: the link is to Asianthaicuisine.com via a secure link TinyUrl.com since the target website lacks secure https ability (SSL), which my site requires.

 After experiencing some of the world's best cuisine during a year in China, I returned to Appleton for a visit and made my first stop, just moments after getting off the plane, at Five Guys, the popular new chain that has finally come to Appleton.
 This creative hamburger joint, with roots in Milwaukee, serves customized burgers that can, if properly selected, top almost any other burger you've had.
 Creative, fun, fresh, delicious, and one of the most popular choices for burgers in the Midwest.
 Even the veggie burgers are awesome.
 Give them a try!

 I was pleased to see that salmon was one of the choices for ingredients (other meats include chicken, pork, and beef).
 There are also three different kinds of noodles.
 I like the Thai rice noodles and the Chinese lo-mein-style wheat-based noodles.
 A scrumptious selection of veggies is available, all remarkably fresh and attractive.
 I loaded up on cilantro, broccoli, and other items.
-One thing that really sets HuHot apart is the rich variety of sauces, about 20 in total.
+One thing that really sets HuHot apart is the rich variety of sauces, about 20 in total as I recall.
 In addition to the basic sauces like ginger water, lime, sesame oil, etc., they have a great selection of premixed complex sauces such as Black Thai Peanut, Yellow Belly Curry (with coconut milk), and "Kung Pao...Yow!"

 I was also impressed with the salad that came with my meal.
 Beautifully prepared with elegant dark green lettuce and a delicious oriental salad dressing.